 Immediately prior to the closing of our initial public offering in April 2014, we entered into the Tax Receivable Agreement (the "TRA"), which provides the right to receive future payments from us to stockholders and equity award holders that were our stockholders and equity award holders, respectively, immediately prior to the closing of our initial public offering (collectively, the "Pre-IPO Existing Stockholders").
-The future payments will equal 85% of the amount of cash savings, if any, in U.S. federal income tax that we and our subsidiaries realize as a result of the utilization of certain tax assets attributable to periods prior to our initial public offering, including federal Net Operating Loss Carryforwards ("NOLs"), capital losses and the ability to realize tax amortization of certain intangible assets (collectively, the "Pre-IPO Tax Assets").
+The future payments will equal 85% of the amount of cash savings, if any, in U.S. federal income tax that we and our subsidiaries realize as a result of the utilization of certain tax assets attributable to periods prior to our initial public offering, including NOLs, capital losses and the ability to realize tax amortization of certain intangible assets (collectively, the "Pre-IPO Tax Assets").
 Consequently, stockholders who are not Pre-IPO Existing Stockholders will only be entitled to the economic benefit of the Pre-IPO Tax Assets to the extent of our continuing 15% interest in those assets.
 These payment obligations are our obligations and not obligations of any of our subsidiaries.
-The actual utilization of the Pre-IPO Tax Assets, as well as the timing of any payments under the TRA, will vary depending upon a number of factors, including the amount, character and timing of our and our subsidiaries' taxable income in the future.
+The actual utilization of the Pre-IPO Tax Assets, as well as the timing of any payments under the TRA, will vary depending upon a number of factors, including the amount, character and timing of our subsidiaries' taxable income in the future.

-As of March 31, 2019 and December 31, 2018, the current portion of our TRA liability totaled \$101 million and \$104 million, respectively.
-As of March 31, 2019 and December 31, 2018, \$1 million and \$73 million, respectively, are included in other noncurrent liabilities in our consolidated balance sheets.
+As of June 30, 2019 and December 31, 2018, the current portion of our TRA liability totaled \$71 million and \$104 million, respectively.
+As of June 30, 2019 and December 31, 2018, \$1 million and \$73 million, respectively, are included in other noncurrent liabilities in our consolidated balance sheets.
 We expect a majority of the future payments under the TRA to be made by January 2020.
 No payments occurred in years 2014 to 2016.
-We made payments of \$74 million and \$60 million in January 2019 and 2018, respectively, which included accrued interest of approximately \$2 million and \$1 million in the same respective periods.
-We also made a payment of \$30 million in April 2019, including approximately \$2 million of accrued interest.
+We made payments of \$105 million and \$60 million in 2019 and 2018, respectively, which included accrued interest of approximately \$3 million and \$1 million in the same respective periods.
 Payments under the TRA are not conditioned upon the parties' continuing ownership of the company.
 Changes in the utility of the Pre-IPO Tax Assets will impact the amount of the liability recorded in respect of the TRA.
 Changes in the utility of these Pre-IPO Tax Assets are recorded in income tax expense and any changes in the obligation under the TRA are recorded in other expense.